 No matter what material you choose, seasonal changes can take a toll on your fence.
 A little proactive care throughout the year can prevent minor issues from turning into major repairs and help your fence last as long as possible.
 In the spring, it’s a good idea to clean off any grime that’s built up over the winter and inspect for damage from snow or ice.
 During the summer, keep an eye on climbing plants or low-hanging tree branches that can trap moisture or scrape the fence surface.
 In the fall, rake leaves away from the base of your fence to prevent rot and staining.
 A quick check after major storms is also wise to ensure everything is still secure.
 This simple routine helps ensure your fence is ready to handle whatever the weather brings.

-Tips for a Flawless Installation
+How to Get a Flawless Fence Installation

 Putting up a new fence is an exciting project, but a little prep work can make the difference between a weekend headache and a beautiful, long-lasting addition to your home.
 Taking the time to plan your installation ensures everything goes smoothly from the first post to the final gate.
 By thinking through property lines, permits, and yard prep, you set yourself up for a flawless finish you can be proud of.